 The Chapel is the relocation center for students who live in any residence hall and need to temporarily relocate to another building due to weather or other circumstances related to the emergency.

 The Student Center, Library or other open campus buildings are back-up relocation sites and may serve as the primary site during regular business hours.
-University Police and Security will make this determination.
+University Police will make this determination.

 HOW TO EVACUATE A BURNING BUILDING